OffchainLabs/stylus/README.md

 [Nitro]: https://github.com/OffchainLabs/nitro
 [Orbit]: https://docs.arbitrum.io/launch-orbit-chain/orbit-gentle-introduction

 Stylus is entirely opt-in.
 Devs familiar with Solidity can continue to enjoy Arbitrum's EVM-equivalent experience without any changes.
 This is because Stylus is entirely additive &mdash; a model we call EVM+.
-Stylus introduces a second, fully composible virtual machine for executing WebAssembly that coordinates with the EVM to produce state transitions.
+Stylus introduces a second, fully composable virtual machine for executing WebAssembly that coordinates with the EVM to produce state transitions.
 And since the Stylus SDK uses solidity ABIs, a contract written in one language can call out to any other.

 For example, existing Solidity DEXs can &mdash; without modifications &mdash; list Rust ERC20 tokens, which might call out to C programs to do cryptography.
 Everything is fully interoperable, so users never have to care about the specific language or implementation details of the contracts they call.